richafnu/Viva/Viva/glint/setup/question-library.md

 The Microsoft Viva Glint Question Library contains hundreds of questions and statements (called *items*) that can be included in your surveys.
 If you choose a template for a specific survey type, the questions and statements that best support the survey goal are prepopulated in the template.
 You can create and edit items from the Question Library, but Viva Glint suggests using our standard questions as most are mapped to benchmarks.

 > [!NOTE]
 > Not all items in the Question Library are posed in question format.
-Many library items are statements for the survery taker to rate on a given scale.
-For this reason the term "items" is often used to refer to the contents of the Question Library.
+Many library items are statements for the survey taker to rate on a given scale.
+For this reason, the term "items" is often used to refer to the contents of the Question Library.

 ## There are two versions of some Viva Glint standard Question Library items